Provider Assistance & Training Hub (PATH)

 Illinois Medicaid Comprehensive Assessment of Needs and Strengths

-The IM+CANS Training Office (ITO) is designed to support the implementation of the new Medicaid service of Integrated Assessment and Treatment Planning (IATP).
-As Illinois seeks to raise clinical standards and improve access to services to better serve the state’s population, the ITO is here to provide dedicated and ongoing training and support to all Medicaid enrolled front line behavioral health practitioners and supervisors.
+The IM+CANS is designed to support the Medicaid service of Integrated Assessment and Treatment Planning (IATP).
+As Illinois seeks to raise clinical standards and improve access to services to better serve the state’s population, PATH is here to provide dedicated and ongoing training and support to all Medicaid enrolled front line behavioral health practitioners and supervisors.

 What is IM+CANS?

 The Illinois Medicaid Comprehensive Assessment of Needs and Strengths (IM+CANS) is a unique model for integrating assessment and treatment planning into a single process, built for Illinois in consultation with Dr. Lyons and his team, and with input from state agency partners.
 The comprehensive IM+CANS is a lifespan tool that provides a standardized, modular framework for assessing the global needs and strengths of individuals who require mental health treatment in Illinois.
 Today, the IM+CANS platform is inclusive of the following:

 - A complete set of core and modular CANS items, addressing domains such as Risk Behaviors, Trauma Exposure/Adverse Childhood Experiences, Behavioral/Emotional Needs, Life Functioning, Substance Use, Developmental Disabilities, and Cultural Factors;